Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 This is the part that takes some dedication to see it through.

-For this next stage, we’re going to alternate between periods of light and total darkness every single day for 6 to 8 weeks.
+During this stage we need to alternate between periods of light and total darkness every single day for 6 to 8 weeks.

 - Daytime: keep your poinsettia in the sunniest location you have.